digitalronin/hof-guide/development/getting-started.md

 If you open `http://localhost:8080/my-hof-form` in a browser then you should see your app.
 It should look something like this:

 ![](../images/getting-started.png)

+Now you're ready to start [adding steps and fields to your form](./basic-customisation).